 Bliss Pop is a super popular custom ROM that is chock full of customization options.
 It's based on the even more popular CM12.1 ROM from CyanogenMod, taking that base and adding even more features.

-There's another good Android 5.1.1 ROM worth checking out on XDA Developers.
+There's one other good Android 5.1.1 ROM worth checking out on XDA Developers.
 The popular Resurrection Remix ROM has also been released for the international Galaxy S4 (GT-I9500).
 Alongside the usual Android 5.1.1 updates, the ROM also brings some gesture controls, LED density changer and theme chooser.

-No official Galaxy S4 Android 5.1 is yet to appear any other version of the S4, but some publications are claiming insiders have confirmed that the Galaxy S4 will get the Android 5.1 update, even though the S4 Mini failed to be approved.
-So, will the Galaxy S4 get an official Android 5.1 update?
+Android 5.1 is yet to appear any other version of the S4, but some publications are claiming insiders have confirmed that it will receive it, even though the it wasn't approved for the S4 Mini.
+Will the standard Galaxy S4 get the official Android 5.1 update?
 The jury's still out.

 Galaxy S4 Android 5.0 Lollipop update

-US Cellular pushed the Galaxy S4 Android 5.0 Lollipop update in mid-July, bring the US Cellular Galaxy S4 to baseband version R970TYUGOE2.
-The changelog provided for the update just listed the usual Android Lollipop features like Material Design, lock screen notifications, Smart Lock options and more.
+US Cellular pushed the Galaxy S4 Android 5.0 Lollipop update in mid-July, bringing the US Cellular Galaxy S4 to baseband version R970TYUGOE2.
+The changelog provided for the update just listed the usual Android Lollipop features, such as Material Design, lock screen notifications, Smart Lock options and more.

 Verizon updated its Galaxy S4 support page to announce the arrival of Android 5.0.1 at the end of April.
 The three-page document outlines the changes that the updated software (version LRX22C.I545VRUGOC1) brought to the Verizon Galaxy S4, including Material Design, lock screen notifications and the new recent apps menu.